quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 application immediately, without providing any stream data it has received for that stream.

-Some applications running on top of QUIC send an identifier at the beginning of the stream in order to associate that stream with a specific subcomponent of the application.
-For example, WebTransport ({{!WEBTRANSPORT}}) uses a variable-length encoded integer to associate a stream with a particular WebTransport session.
-It is desirable that the receiver is able to associate incoming streams with their respective subcomponent of the application, even if the QUIC stream is reset before the identifier at the beginning of the stream was read by the application.
+Some applications running on top of QUIC use bytes at the beginning of the stream to communicate critical information related to that stream.
+For example, to associate the stream with a specific subcomponent of the application.
+Concretely, WebTransport ({{?WEBTRANSPORT=I-D.ietf-webtrans-http3}}) uses a variable-length encoded integer to associate a stream with a particular WebTransport session.

+Since QUIC does not provide guaranteed delivery of steam data for reset streams, it is possible that a receiver is unable to read critical information.
+In the example above, a reset stream can cause the receiver to a fail to associate incoming streams with their respective subcomponent of the application.
+Therefore, it is desirable that the receiver can rely on the delivery of critical information to applications, even if the QUIC stream is reset before data is read by the application.

 Another use case is relaying data from an external data source.
 When a relay is sending data being read from an external source and encounters an error, it